Skip to content

 Having participated in the creation of ISO 45001, Make UK is an organization that supports engineering and manufacturing companies across the UK.
 At Evotix, we’re excited to be partnering with Make UK to make it possible for more companies to adapt to this new standard.

-We recently sat down with Chris Newson, Health, Safety and Sustainability Director at Make UK, to learn more about ISO 45001, the various benefits it can offer organizations and how to adhere to this new standard.
+We sat down with Chris Newson, Health, Safety and Sustainability Director at Make UK, to learn more about ISO 45001, the various benefits it can offer organizations and how to adhere to this new standard.

 Evotix: Why do you think it’s important for organizations to adhere to this new standard?